 Wedding Planner vs Venue Coordinator

-But the truth is they have two separate jobs.
-You need a venue coordinator and a planner to ensure your wedding day runs smoothly.
+Because these professionals have two different jobs, you need a venue coordinator and a planner to ensure your wedding day runs smoothly.
 If you want to avoid unnecessary frustration and stress on your wedding day, it’s important to understand what each one does.
-Today I want to dive into the 5 main differences between a wedding planner and a venue coordinator.
+Today I want to dive into the five main differences between a wedding planner and a venue coordinator.

 01. Who is their client?

 Wedding Planner: YOU!
-As the bride, you hand select your wedding planner.
+As the couple, you hand select your wedding planner.
 Their focus is entirely on you and your wedding.
 You don’t have to worry about them not being there on your wedding day.

 Venue Coordinator: A venue coordinator works for the venue.
 They’re focused on managing their own staff and making sure the basic venue facilities are available and ready for you to use.
-If the venue has multiple spaces on site, a venue coordinator ensures the venue facilities are functioning properly for each bride.
+If the venue has multiple spaces on-site, a venue coordinator ensures the venue facilities are functioning properly for each bride.
 They’re responsible for all the events happening on-site, so it may mean they won’t be able to focus entirely on your wedding.

 02. What are their responsibilities?

 Venue Coordinator: A venue coordinator is responsible for the venue.
-They make sure the venue abides by your contract and manage the operations.
-For example, they make sure the air conditioning is on, the doors are unlocked and that there’s electricity in the building.
+Their job is to make sure the venue abides by your contract and manage the operations.
+For example, they make sure the air conditioning is on, the doors are unlocked, and that there’s electricity in the building.

 03. Who manages the timeline?

-Wedding Planner: A wedding planner manages the overall timeline for you, the wedding party and all your vendors.
-From the minute you wake up to when you walk out of the reception, your wedding planner manages all the details of the day.
+Wedding Planner: A wedding planner manages the overall timeline for you, the wedding party, and all your vendors.
+From the minute you wake up to the moment you walk out of the reception, your wedding planner manages all the details of the day.
 They know when the florist is delivering the flowers and when the transportation for your guests arrives.
-A wedding planner reviews the timeline with the DJ to ensure they know when your first dance is.
-And they know when to set out the confetti for your grand exit and when vendor cleanup ends.
+A wedding planner reviews the timeline with the DJ to ensure they know when your first dance is and when toasts are happening.
+They know when to set out the confetti for your grand exit and when vendor cleanup ends.

 04. Who handles the event styling?

 Venue Coordinator: A venue coordinator won’t help you select colors, plan your welcome bags or give you advice on your seating chart.
 They’ll be able to offer advice on how to best utilize the space based on your guest count and offer vendor recommendations.

 05. How can you communicate with them?

-Wedding Planner: Since you hand select your wedding vendors, you can expect that they’ll give you a way to contact them directly.
-They may give you their personal cell number and have additional hours you can reach them outside of normal business hours.
+Wedding Planner: Since you hand select your wedding vendors, you can expect them to give you a way to contact them directly.
+A wedding planner may give you their personal cell number and have additional hours you can reach them outside of normal business hours.

-Venue Coordinator: Their communication usually happens during business hours.
-It’s likely you’ll have to catch them in between meetings.
-And for the brides with full time jobs, that can be challenging.
-It’s not uncommon for venues to have multiple events happening on the same day.
-The venue coordinator will be going back and forth between your wedding and the other events.
+Venue Coordinator: Communication with your venue coordinator usually happens during business hours.
+It’s likely you’ll have to catch them in between meetings and for couples with full time jobs, that can be challenging.
+To work around that, many venues will host open house events or group tastings which allow you to meet with the venue coordinator to talk about the details of your wedding during those events.

 Do You Need to Hire a Wedding Planner?

 When it comes to the wedding day, no one manages the behind the scenes operations of the venue better than a venue coordinator.
 They’re the experts at making sure your venue is safe and ready for your other vendors.
-But for everything else, a wedding planner will be your go-to gal.
+For everything else, your wedding planner will be your go-to gal.

 Photos by Lauren Fair Photography